akbartus/GeoJSON-Uzbekistan/README.md

 * The shapes of regions were developed based on: https://www.openstreetmap.org/changeset/104908077#map=6/41.523/64.574.
 * The shapes of Tashkent city districts were developed based on: https://www.openstreetmap.org/changeset/122067175#map=11/41.2811/69.2647.
-* The shapes of Tashkent region districts were developed based on: https://www.openstreetmap.org/changeset/109449028#map=8/41.250/69.955
+* The shapes of Tashkent region districts were developed based on: https://www.openstreetmap.org/changeset/109449028#map=8/41.250/69.955.
+* The shapes of Sirdaryo region districts were developed based on: https://www.openstreetmap.org/changeset/109448470#map=9/40.6222/68.6314

 ## Usage
 To use it: